You are currently viewing The Is This Course For You Section

 The header question connects perfectly with the prospect’s personal desires.
 Then you reaffirm to let the prospect know that this will help them with their problem or goal.

-Find Your Customers With Targetted Questions
+Find Your Customers With Targeted Questions

 Sometimes asking a series of questions, makes the prospect head nod yes as they build momentum until they finally purchase the course.